 Typical duties include but are not limited to:

-Provides daily healthcare for student-athletes including injury and illness prevention and assessment, referral and follow-up, rehabilitation, and reconditioning.
+Provides daily healthcare for student athletes including injury an illness prevention and assessment, referral and follow-up, rehabilitation and reconditioning, and accurate documentation.

 Complies with established policies and procedures related to emergency service, referrals and adherence to physician treatment guidelines.

 Communicates student athlete injury and illness status and progress to the athletic training staff, team physicians, administrators, strength and conditioning staff, and coaches.

 Maintains appropriate and accurate medical records of injuries, treatment plans, and progress.
 Assures confidentiality of records.

 Processes, submits, and follows-up on athletic insurance claims.